A Comprehensive Overview Of Medical Devices Compliance in Vietnam

 Definition of Medical Equipment

 In Vietnamese medical devices compliance, the term “medical equipment/device” has a broad application.
 It can be any tool that is used to diagnose, treat, prevent or mitigate disease or abnormal health conditions.
 This differentiates medicines from medical devices.
 This is in line with how the World Health Organization’s Global Harmonization Task Force (GHTF) defines medical devices.
-As such, medical equipment distribution companies in Vietnam supply three types of devices
+As such, medical equipment distribution companies in Vietnam supply three types of devices:

 • Simple devices like stethoscopes, thermometers, and bandages.